lared-association/lared-node-bootstrap/docs/run.md

       It shows the help of this command.

   -t, --target=target
-      [default: target] The target folder where the symbol-bootstrap network is generated
+      [default: target] The target folder where the lared-node-bootstrap network is generated

   --args=args
       Add extra arguments to the docker-compose up command.
 Check out https://docs.docker.com/compose/reference/up.